 A total withdrawal from all classes for a term must be completed by using the Exit Survey.

-For more information, visit the registrar's site.
+For more information, visit the site for Registration and Records.

 To view all withdrawal deadlines, visit the academic calendar.

 Students can view and update their Direct Deposit account on Pathway.
 Direct Deposit can also be set up in person at the Cashiers and Collections Office by filling out a form and submitting a voided check.